konstpan/javaee7-webservices-sample/README.md

 First you have to deploy to localhost:8080 the webservices-server project and afterwards run `mvn clean install` on webservices-client so it generates required files to communicate with SOAP service.

-Next you can run client project as JUnit test from your IDE or from command line `mvn test` to verify results.
+Next you can run client project as JUnit test from your IDE or from command line, inside webservices-client folder, `mvn test` to verify results.